ThompsonBethany01/Telco_Churn/README.md

 - Are customers with internet service more likely to remain loyal to the company?
 If so, is this because of the additional services that can be included?
 (Such as technical support or device protection)
 - Could other factors be motivating customers to leave within phone or internet services?
 Are prices higher for one group?
 Could one service be more likely to choose a contract with more tenure?
 ### Hypotheses
-Do additional services, such as support or device protection, increase customer loyalty?
+Do additional services, such as support, increase customer loyalty?
 `Null Hypothesis: Churn is independent of tech support.`
 `Alternative Hypothesis: Customers with tech support are less likely to churn.`